heroku/heroku-slugs/README.md

 ## `heroku slugs:download [SLUG]`

-download a slug to <APP_NAME>/slug.tar.gz and extracts it
+download a slug's tarball to <APP_NAME>/slug.tar.gz and then extract the slug

 ```
 USAGE